-Florals to Brighten Your Stay
+Paris Flowers to Brighten Your Stay

 To live like a Parisian while stopping to smell the flowers, a stroll and amble through the Art Nouveau pavilions (C 1900) plant stalls is a must.
-In the Île de la Cité’s Marché aux Fleurs Reine Elizabeth II, experience exotic orchids, all manner of florals, plants and shrubs.
+In the Île de la Cité’s Marché aux Fleurs Reine Elizabeth II, experience exotic orchids, florals, plants and shrubs.
 On Sundays, the market converts into the Marché aux Oiseaux, where locals shop for their summer gardens and winter tables.

 Off the beaten path

-and definitely worth a visit are the wander-ful Les Passages couverts de Paris.
-Many have fallen into neglect, but are certainly worth a stroll through to view the unique shops, wine bars, petits-restos, and libraries anciens that were originally designed to give nineteenth-century Parisians protection from mud and horse-drawn vehicles.
+and worth a visit are the wander-ful Les Passages couverts de Paris.
+Many have fallen into neglect but are certainly worth a stroll through to view the unique shops, wine bars, petits-restos, and libraries anciens that were originally designed to give nineteenth-century Parisians protection from mud and horse-drawn vehicles.
 There is an extensive network that runs from the rue St-Marc which includes Les Passages des Panoramas all the way up to le Passage Verdeau on the rue de Faubourg Montmartre.
 Keep your eyes open as their entrances are easy to miss and many are closed nights and on Sundays.

 Window Shopping along Rue des Francs-Bourgeois in the Marais

 You’ll find great ‘au courant’ Parisian designs to ogle while window shopping throughout the city, then make the comparison (and much cheaper) purchase at Printemps, Galeries Lafayette or perhaps Le Bon Marché Rive Gauche.
-Finish your window shop/stroll at the somewhat touristy Place des Vosges, Paris’ first ‘urban planning’ project, and one of the last remaining vistas of what the Paris of old looked like.
-Worth a visit and a fine place to people watch from the park.
+Finish your window shop/stroll at the somewhat touristy Place des Vosges, Paris’ first ‘urban planning’ project and one of the last remaining vistas of what the Paris of old looked like.
+Worth a visit and a fine place to people-watch from the park.

-Life Less Ordinary
+Life Less Ordinary in Paris

 Spend some time with the joggers and lunchtime office workers enjoying their takeaway brown bags on Paris’ original older sister version of New York’s High Line, the Promenade of Le Viaduc des Arts.
-Starting in the Faubourg St-Antoine, stroll the elevated entire length and enjoy some classic Paris views before circling back at street level, stop and shop the many ateliers and shops nestled underneath the rose-colored archways.
+Starting in the Faubourg St-Antoine, stroll the elevated entire length and enjoy some classic Paris views before circling back at street level; stop and shop the many ateliers and shops nestled underneath the rose-coloured archways.

-Enjoy the open markets
+Enjoy the Paris open markets